Advances in Noninvasive Prenatal Testing For Down Syndrome and Other Trisomies

 - Sex Chromosome Aneuploidy

-- Turner syndrome is a sex chromosomal condition that affects development in males and is the result of the presence of an extra X chromosome.
+- True or False: Turner syndrome is a sex chromosomal condition that affects development in males and is the result of the presence of an extra X chromosome.

 - Down Syndrome (Trisomy 21)